- Frozen 2: Forest of Shadows by Kamilla Benko

 The cast is impressive with Emma Watson (Harry Potter), Dan Stevens (Legion), Ian McKellen (Lord of the Rings, X-men), Emma Thompson (Sense and Sensibility, Dune), and so on.
 The acting is convincing, drawing the audience in even though the story is ancient, adapted from the Bible (and possibly other religions and mythology).

 It’s a shame that the frame rate is so low that the image blurs when the camera moves and, to a point, when the camera is still but characters move.
 If you’re going to spend so much attention to detail and put so much effort into special effects, use a decent frame rate so the image is crisp and clear.

+Beauty and the Beast is a musical combining the best of Gilbert and Sullivan with a more contemporary sound; I think I need the soundtrack.
 An absolutely sumptuous presentation featuring gorgeous clothes, detailed landscaping and period decorative interiors, Beauty and the Beast is a feast for the eyes although the blurry image disperses detail and smudges some of the scenes.
 However, I enjoyed this movie in spite of my reservations about remakes.
 Recommended.

 Rating: 4 out of 5 stars

 Writers: Stephen Chbosky, Evan Spiliotopoulos